rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             +    if (old == null) {
             ```

-5. __Code extracted into a Function__
+5. __Code extracted into a function__
-    If a part of code is extracted into a new helper method without  any change, this operation could be considered as refactoring it can be removed from the patch.
+    If a part of the code is extracted into a new helper method without any functionality changes, this operation could be considered as refactoring and can be removed from the patch.
 This is similar to case [4] explained above.
 Since we are moving a piece of code __without any changes__ into a function, the inline code will now be replaced with a function call to the helper method.
 This will not affect the outcome of the program and will not affect the bug.

-    * Example: Below is an example from Collection - 19.
-In this example, a part of code that computes the hash code for a key has been moved into a seperate helper function.
-Since there is no change with respect to the lines of code that actually calculate the hash code, this can be seen as refactoring operation.
-However, this newly created function is also called by the bug-fix method `readResolve`, therefore all changes to `readResolve` should remain in the patch.
+    * Example: Below is an example from Collection-19.
+In this example, a part of the code that computes the hash code for a key has been moved into a seperate helper function.
+Since there is no change with respect to the lines of code that actually calculate the hash code, this can be seen as a refactoring operation.
+However, this newly created function is also called by the bug-fix method `readResolve`, therefore, all changes to `readResolve` should remain in the patch.

         * Non-Minimized
             ```diff